Counting closed geodesics in strata: Space and Quadratic Differentials

 \subsection{Extremal and hyperbolic lengths of simple closed curves}

-Let $\alpha$ represent the free homotopy class of non-trivial, non-peripheral, simple closed curves on the surface $S$.
-In the interest of brevity, we refer to $\alpha$ simply as a \emph{curve} on $S$.
-The homotopy is always relative to the marked points.
+By a \emph{curve} we always mean the free homotopy class of a non-trivial, non-peripheral, simple closed curve on the surface $S$ where the homotopy is relative to the marked points.
 We denote the set of curves on $S$ by $\cS$ to emphasize that they are simple curves.